Right to silence in England and Wales: Right to remain silent

 A defendant in a criminal trial has no obligation to answer any questions, but may choose whether or not to give evidence in the proceedings.
 Furthermore, there is no obligation to assist the police with their investigation.

-Although certain financial and regulatory investigatory bodies have the power to require a person to answer questions and impose a penalty if a person refuses, if a person gives evidence in such proceedings, the prosecution cannot use such evidence in a criminal trial.
+Although certain financial and regulatory investigatory bodies have the power to require a person to answer questions and a penalty if a person refuses, if a person gives evidence in such proceedings, the prosecution cannot use such evidence in a criminal trial.

 Adverse inferences from silence

 At common law, adverse inferences could be drawn from silence only in limited circumstances in which an accusation of guilt was made.
 It was necessary that the accused be on even terms with the person making a charge and that it was reasonable to expect the accused to answer immediately the charge put to him (although it was not clear if the rule applied where the accusation was made by or in the presence of police officers).

 The Criminal Justice and Public Order Act 1994 provides statutory rules under which adverse inferences may be drawn from silence.

 Adverse inferences may be drawn in certain circumstances where before or on being charged, the accused: